Support for doctoral researchers who teach

 Held as part of the programme of activities held in the PGR Hub, these relaxed, informal sessions are a chance for doctoral researchers to network with and learn from their peers — and to find out more about the development opportunities and support on offer across the University.

 Forthcoming TA Talks sessions are advertised on our Talks for Teaching Assistants page.

 Held annually during the summer, this day-long Bristol Doctoral College event is an opportunity for doctoral teachers to meet their peers, share best practice and discuss the main opportunities and challenges they face — whatever faculty they’re in or stage they’re at in their research degree.

 You can get a flavour of the event from this short round-up video from our 2018 Doctoral Teacher Symposium.

 Get in touch

 Want to find out more about how we support doctoral researchers who teach?
-Contact our GTA Scholars Scheme Coordinator.
+Contact the Bristol Doctoral College.